 Jack Rieger, a dedicated father and well-traveled skier from Rochester, NY, is not alone.
-While he’s searched the country to visit its best ski resorts, he finds himself on this crisp, bluebird March morning at a place that’s new to him, Keystone Resort, nestled in an idyllic corner of the upper Snake River Valley.
+While he’s searched the country to visit its best ski resorts, he finds himself on this crisp, bluebird March morning at a place that’s new to him, Keystone Resort, one of the top rated family-friendly resorts, nestled in an idyllic corner of the upper Snake River Valley.
 This wasn’t his idea, but now he’s a convert, and nearby several other parents are undergoing a similar revelation.

 “The kids wanted to be here for the park; that’s our reason for coming,” Rieger smiles, pointing to his brood of two teenage boys and their 10-year-old sister — and beyond to the vast playground of mesmerizing, cutting-edge features.
 This is the acclaimed A-51 Terrain Park, ranked No. 3 in the country by Freeskier Magazine, and home to a collection of rails, jumps, table tops and pipes that have drawn famed park athletes ranging from Andreas Wiig to Jossi Wells to make this home.

 “They heard all the stories about this place,” Rieger says of his kids, “and they just love this stuff.”